-OVERVIEW OF THE GUIDELINES CHAPTERS
+4. OVERVIEW OF THE GUIDELINES SECTIONS

-The guidelines are organized into these chapters:
+The guidelines are organized into these sections:

-CHAPTER 2 - CONTEXT-SENSITIVE DESIGN
+30.36.220 CONTEXT-SENSITIVE DESIGN

-This chapter establishes overarching Design Principles for development in the R30, X30 and S30 zones.
+This section establishes overarching Design Principles for development in this Zone.
 All projects must comply with these Principles.
 The Principles will be considered individually and also will be used in interpreting the design guidelines that follow.
-This chapter also includes information about the unique community contexts found throughout Encinitas.
+This section also includes information about the unique community features found throughout Encinitas.
 This is to ensure that each new project takes into consideration their unique setting in order to deliver a project that fits with and enhances the existing environment.